If you’re a new better, one of your worries might be ‘can bookies refuse to pay out?’.

 While some betting sites took this on board for the benefit of their customers and now use phrases such as “Obvious Error”, Palp and Palpable do still appear on some betting sites and in high-street bookies.

 A common Palpable Error is the bookies advertising the odds the wrong way round.
-For example, if a Premier League draw is Man City vs. Swindon and the odds for Man City are 10/1 and Swindon is down as 1/15, that is an obvious mistake in which the bookies can void the bet.
+For example, if a Premier League draw is Man City vs. Fulham and the odds for Man City are 10/1 and Fulham’s odds are 1/15, that is an obvious mistake in which the bookies can void the bet.

 The bookies should always notify you of their mistake as soon as possible and void the bet.
 This also gives you the chance to decide if you want to change your bet to the correct wager or not.
 If the bookies only realise after the bet has settled, they are allowed to pay you at the correct odds.